daniel-ilett/blog/_drafts/2020-02-26-tut3-9-obra-dithering.md

 # Bayer Patterns and Blue Noise

 *Obra Dinn* uses more than one kind of dithering pattern.
 The **Bayer pattern** shown above results in very neat dithering, as the noise texture contains neatly ordered pixels.
 On the contrary, dithering with **blue noise** is extremely disorderly.
-In the following image, on the left is a Bayer pattern, and on the right is a blue noise pattern.
+In the following image, on the left is a Bayer pattern, and on the right is a blue noise pattern - you can grab the one I used [here](http://momentsingraphics.de/BlueNoise.html).

 <img data-src="/img/tut3/part9-dither-comparison.jpg" class="center-image lazyload" alt="Noise comparison">